 OCT - staying ahead of preemie vision disease

 Pioneering doctors and engineers are working to adapt existing medical technologies like OCT for use in neonatal intensive care units (NICUs).
 The result?
 An ability to see in the tiniest of eyes, monitor their fragile development and preserve vision for a long, healthy life.

 Government funding around the world exists to support the first steps of a technology's development.
 OCT owes its success in part to taxpayers willing to invest in biomedical research.

 OCT - detecting a stealthy disease - glaucoma

 Glaucoma is a stealthy, vision-stealing disease that was very hard for doctors to detect - before OCT.
 But with this new technology, doctors can diagnose the disease and offer treatment even before a patient notices any vision loss.

 OCT - taking the guesswork out of diabetic eye disease

 With OCT, doctors no longer have to guess if the vision of a person with diabetes is getting better or worse, and patients can see for themselves images that show how effective they have been in managing their disease.

 OCT - catching macular degeneration before vision loss

-Thanks to the invention of OCT, doctors can catch the disease before vision is lost.
+Thanks to the invention of OCT, doctors can catch age-related macular degeneration (AMD) before vision is lost.
 And with the aid of new drugs, AMD can be stopped in its tracks.